Jackycheung1207/QFin-Backtesting/README.md

 # Quantitative Finance 101: Backtesting and Optimization

 Welcome to the Quantitative Finance 101: Backtesting and Optimization project.
-This project aims to demonstrate how to perform backtesting and optimization in the quantitative finance world.
+This project aims to demonstrate how to perform backtesting and optimization in the quantitative finance way.

 ## Getting Started
 To get started, please check out the main.py script or the demo.ipynb notebook for instructions on how to use the code.